jinilover/apply-lens/README.md

 ```
 import Control.Lens
 ix k %~ f $ m
--- "%~" is infix operator of "over"
+-- "%~" is "over" infix operator
 ```

 ## Update a field of an item list